Education in the community

 Most CET activities occur within metropolitan Melbourne and its immediate surrounds, but we are building our capacity to deliver in Victorian regional and rural areas.
 All CET volunteers must have a ‘lived experience’ of perinatal anxiety or depression, whether they experienced it themselves, or cared for a partner who did.
 Our volunteers draw on this experience – and on our extensive training and support – in their work educating community groups and health professionals.

-Equity and diversity are also integral to PANDA and we are continually working towards attracting and retaining a diverse workforce that represent and support the community we serve.
+Equity and diversity are also integral to PANDA and we are continually working towards attracting and retaining a diverse workforce that represents and supports the community we serve.
 Applications from people of culturally and linguistically diverse backgrounds, people of Aboriginal and Torres Strait Islander descent, Dads, young parents, people with disabilities, people who identify as LGBTIQ, and people in rural and remote communities, are strongly encouraged.
 For any enquiries or if you require specific support to apply for this position, please direct this to email@example.com .
-We will contact you to respond to your queries and/or identify the best way to assist you in your application.
+Please note our current offices are located above street level and at this time can only be accessed via stairs.
+Please contact us if you require mobility assistance to attend the PANDA office.

 Why volunteer in PANDA’s community education and training programs?